Rangers vs. Athletics Player Props Betting Odds

 Semien Stats

-- Semien will look for his third straight game with a hit in this matchup.
-In his last five games he is hitting .318 with a double, two home runs, a walk and four RBI.
+- Semien will look for his fourth straight game with a hit in this matchup.
+In his last five games he is hitting .300 with two home runs, three walks and four RBI.

 Semien Recent Games